hpcleuven/VscDocumentation/source/data/tier1data/clients/mango_portal.rst

 The ManGO portal contains both a quick search bar and an advanced search form.

-The search bar is located on top of the webpage.
+The quick search bar is located on top of the webpage.
 You can find data objects and collections with it, by searching based on one of the following criteria:

 - Name of the object